madpiano/2019-432/slides/post-class/README.md

 All Quiz 2 information and materials [are located here](https://github.com/THOMASELOVE/2019-432/tree/master/quizzes/quiz2).
 Quiz 2 is due at 2 PM Thursday 2019-05-02.

+## On R 3.6.0

+R 3.6.0 is now available, or soon will be, for your machine.
+I strongly recommend that you NOT upgrade until after you have completed Quiz 2.
+The reason is that as of R 3.6 the random number generator will use a different (admittedly better, but still, different) default algorithm.
+Thus, functions like `sample()` will give different results with the same seed being set.
+If you upgrade before finishing your project, that's your choice, but I probably wouldn't.

 ## Project 2

 - The Project 2 [schedule for presentations is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md).
 Please arrive at Wood WG 82-L 10 minutes prior to your scheduled start time.